 How will you help people discover their strengths?

 There are some wonderful spiritual-gift inventories and strength-finding assessments.
 Try working them into your membership classes.
 And when an opportunity comes up, you’ll instantly have an idea of who will be a perfect fit.

 Also, Pushpay’s ChMS allows you to keep an eye on your people’s engagement.
 This will give you an understanding of what’s resonating with each congregant based on critical performance metrics and insights.
 So you’ll be able to provide them with opportunities based on their interests.

 4. DEFINE THE VOLUNTEER’S COMMITMENT

 This is one of the areas that churches struggle with the most, and, when handled poorly, can really burn people out.
-Whether you invite them or they enlist, they need to know what the expectations are.
+Whether you invite them or they enlist, volunteers need to know what the expectations are.

-You should be able to tell a volunteer what is expected of them, how long they’re expected to serve, and what success looks like.
+You should be able to tell a volunteer what is expected of them, how long they’re scheduled to serve, and what success looks like.
 Lack of clarity in any of these areas sets them up for failure.

 5 Easy Tactics to Recruit Members to Serve